veeraboinajashwanth/Codeloom-Hackathon/README.md

 Refer to requirements.txt for the complete list of dependencies.

 Credits
-This project is based on a machine learning model developed by [Your Name].
+This project is based on a machine learning model developed by Jashwnth Yadav, Anjali Patel & Shalini Pareek.
-The datasets used in this project are sourced from [source] and [source].
+The datasets used in this project are sourced from Kaggle.